Scalable Message Passing Neural Networks: No Need for Attention in Large Graph Representation Learning: Scalable Message Passing Neural Networks

 Drawing from theoretical observations in the GNN literature and best practices in language modeling, we propose the following architecture, which is similar to the Transformer and comprises two parts: initial nodewise message-passing, analogous to tokenwise communication, and a pointwise feedforward layer to transform the feature vector of each node in isolation.
 Unlike the Transformer, however, our architecture has linear rather than quadratic scaling.

-\textbf{The Transformer Block.} The original Transformer architecture has proven surprisingly robust, and the only main modification it has undergone since its inception is the change in the location of the normalization, which is now applied before attention.
-Indeed, the advantages of applying layer normalization~\citep{ba2016layer} before, as in the Pre-LN Transformer, have already been studied both theoretically~\citep{xiong2020on} and empirically in the literature~\citep{baevski2019adaptive,child2019generating,wang2019learning}, and we will also follow this in our implementation.
+\textbf{The Transformer Block.} The Transformer architecture has proven surprisingly robust, and the only main modification it has undergone since its inception is the change in the location of normalization, which is now applied before attention.
+The advantages of applying layer normalization~\citep{ba2016layer} before, as in the Pre-LN Transformer, have already been studied both theoretically~\citep{xiong2020on} and empirically in the literature~\citep{baevski2019adaptive,child2019generating,wang2019learning}, and we will also follow this in our implementation.
 Before the Transformer, residual connections were already a common component in most deep architectures for vision and language tasks since being popularized by the ResNet model~\citep{he2015deep}.
 In the LLM literature, even when alternatives to attention have been proposed, such as Mamba~\citep{gu2023mamba}, operations that perform token-wise communication (equivalent to message-passing between nodes) are always accompanied by \textit{residual connections}, as well as \textit{linear projections}, \textit{normalization}, and sometimes \textit{gatings}.

-\textbf{Message-Passing.} We integrate a standard GCN layer into the Pre-LN Transformer style block.
+\textbf{Message-Passing.} We integrate a standard GCN layer into the Pre-LN Transformer-style block.
 In particular, a single block applies the following sequence of transformations to the input matrix of node features $\mathbf{X}^{(l)}\in\mathbb{R}^{N\times D}$, where $N$ is the number of nodes and $D$ is the dimensionality of the feature vectors:

-Next a GCN layer (plus additional components) is used for nodewise local communication instead of the standard global self-attention:
+Next, a GCN layer (plus additional components) is used for nodewise local communication instead of the standard global self-attention: